piofthings/web/dev/posts/piwars-cost-of-building-a-competetion-robot.md

   "author": "Sumit Kumar Maitra"
 }}}

-This maybe a controversial topic and I fully expect to get panned for it, however, I thought I should write down what I spent on my PiWars bot for two reasons:
+This maybe a controversial topic and I fully expect to get panned for it, however, I thought I should write down what I spent on my PiWars bot (First time and in the Beginners category) for two reasons:
 1. Improve on the costs in future (i.e. spend less money)
 2. Give others a heads up